mesosphere/spark-build/docs/hdfs.md

 ---
-post_title: Configure Spark for HDFS
+layout: layout.pug
+excerpt:
+title: Integration with HDFS and S3
-nav_title: HDFS
+navigationTitle: HDFS
-menu_order: 20
+menuWeight: 20
-enterprise: 'no'

 ---

 You can configure Spark for a specific HDFS cluster.